 - A user with administrative privileges for the vSRX device.

-Login to Juniper device with an administrative user and change to the configuration mode.
-All the subsequent steps assume that you will remain in configuration mode.
+Log into Juniper device with an administrative user and change to the configuration mode.
+All of the subsequent steps in this guide assume that you will remain in configuration mode.

 Create an IP address pool for your VPN clients:

 set access address-assignment pool vpn-pool family inet network <addresses for your VPN clients> xauth-attributes primary-dns <the IP address of the DNS server>

 Create an access profile for the RADIUS Agent by typing the following commands.

 set access profile acceptto-radius authentication-order radiusset access profile acceptto-radius address-assignment pool vpn-poolset access profile acceptto-radius radius-server <the RADIUS Agent IP address> timeout 120 retries 2 secret <the shared secret configured in the Acceptto RADIUS Agent>Commit

 Note that the timeout is extended to give users enough time to authenticate the push notification.
 You can reduce this timeout based on user feedback.
 The number of retries by default is 2, but you can remove it if you do not wish to give the user multiple authentication attempts.